Ana Chaves Bay

 There is a lighthouse at Ponta Oque del Rei at the northwestern end of the bay, built in 1994.
 Its focal height is 9 metres and its range is 6 nmi.
 Another light is the São Sebastião Lighthouse at the southeastern end of the bay, built in 1928.
 Its focal height is 14 metres and its range is 12 nmi.

+On 23 May 2006, Air São Tomé and Príncipe's only aircraft, a DHC-6 Twin Otter Series 300, crashed in Ana Chaves Bay in the north east of São Tomé Island during a training flight.
+There were four fatalities, and the aircraft was damaged beyond repair.

 In 2011, the government of São Tomé and Príncipe granted a long-term concession to Angolan state oil company Sonangol to control and develop the port in which Sonangol have been reported to have invested US$30 million in developing a free trade zone.